gruppe3-mmfs/swe-mmfs/README.md

 ### 🎨 Frontend

 The frontend is built with **Vue.js** and powered by **Vite** for fast development and optimized builds.
+Accessed on [localhost](http://localhost) (after running)

 **Structure:**